 A Brief Biography

+Formative years in poetry and theatre brought me to collaboration, drag, and live art.
+My performances are usually one-to-one encounters or other, more public, explorations of intimacy.
+Alter egos occasionally get slipped on, too.
+I hold an MA in Performance & Visual Practices from the University of Brighton and a BA in English Writing from the University of Pittsburgh.
 From 2010-2013, while in Korea, I created ensemble theatre, developed narrative solo performances, and worked as a drag queen.
 It was during this time that Zoya and I came together to form Home Soil.
 Upon moving to England in 2013, I began experimenting with durational & installed work, as well with work that intervenes in public spaces.
-I hold an MA in Performance & Visual Practices from the University of Brighton and a BA in English Writing from the University of Pittsburgh.
-My solo performance practice is focused on the one-to-one form and explorations of social intimacy.
 I also write poems and essays.
-Over the past eight years, I have shown work in Seoul, Brighton, Bath, New York City, and Pittsburgh.
-I’m currently based in Pittsburgh, where I work at the University of Pittsburgh while further developing my independent research.
+Over the past eight years, I have performed in Seoul, Brighton, Bath, New York City, and Pittsburgh.